DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 closely related to tourism (MySwitzerland, Lonely Planet), a geographical entity (map), and a Wikipedia entry.
 The google.ch in French and German puts links to MySwitzerland on top, whereas in other languages Wikipedia is first.
+The SERP of
-And you may have noted that the SERP of Google Switzerland features ‘News for Switzerland’, a different set of results than the general ‘web results’ (including all results from any country, any time, as the settings to the left indicate).
+Google Switzerland features ‘News for Switzerland’, a different set of results than the general ‘web results’ (including all results from any country, any time, as the settings to the left indicate).
 ‘News for